DanielOaks/codingtest-birdhouse-admin/README.md

 I've also added a decent bit of documentation now, which is nice, and setup the whole docker + docker-compose part.
 Had to use multi-stage images because without doing so the final image was way larger than it should've been (I could potentially reduce the size further by only copying the `.output` folder to the final server, I'll try that if I have space to do so).

 Now I'm onto describing the project design and adding docs for the typescript lib that calls the API, hooray!

+---

+The project design has been documented and I've got some basic docs added for the Typescript lib as well.
+Finally, we refactored the pagination helper functions out into a composable so it's easier to share that between the list and individual pages.

+I'd still like to do the map mode, but I'll do so as a PR so that this repo can be reviewed in the meantime.

+Overall I'm really happy with how this project has gone, Nuxt and Tailwind feel super natural.
+It also feels good to have a public repo that I can point to to illustrate my front-end knowledge.